 What we didn’t like

-Undisclosed servers: PIA doesn't reveal how many servers are available, which makes it a bit more challenging to compare to other VPNs.
-Port forwarding isn't an option for U.S. locations, so you will need to connect to an international server if you are located in the U.S.
+Undisclosed servers: PIA doesn't disclose how many servers are available, which makes it a bit harder to compare with other VPNs.
+Port forwarding isn't available for U.S. locations, so you will need to connect to an international server if you're in the U.S.

 PIA specs